Rules for Wealth Building and Amassing Money

 Draw Social Security as Late as Possible

 Instead of retiring and taking social security payments as soon as possible, at 62, delay your social security claim.
-As of February 2018, if you were born before 1955 and wait until the full retirement age of 66, you'll receive 100 percent of your social security benefit.
-If you delay retirement until age 70, you'll receive a bonus, which puts your benefit at 132 percent of the amount you'd receive each month if you had retired at 66.
+As of February 2018, if you were born before 1955 and wait until the full retirement age of 66, you'll receive 100% of your social security benefit.
+If you delay retirement until age 70, you'll receive a bonus, which puts your benefit at 132% of the amount you'd receive each month if you had retired at 66.
 Don't wait on applying for Medicare though; you'll need to apply by age 65 to avoid possible increased costs.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.